liferay/liferay-docs/develop/learning-paths/mvc/articles/09-creating-web-services-for-your-application/02-implementing-permission-checks.markdown

     require a specific permission on a specific entity.

-3. Open `GuestbookServiceImpl` and replace both `getGuestbooks` methods (this method is overloaded) and the `getGuestbookCount` method with the following
+3. Open `GuestbookServiceImpl` and replace both `getGuestbooks` methods (this method is overloaded) and the `getGuestbookCount` method with these:
-   ones:

         public List<Guestbook> getGuestbooks(long groupId) throws SystemException {
                 return guestbookPersistence.filterFindByGroupId(groupId);